joeltg/ozymandias/README.md

 ![graphics](https://raw.githubusercontent.com/joeltg/ozymandias/master/docs/images/b.gif)

-... we can derrive the motion of an ellipse...
+... we can derrive the motion of ellipses...

 ![ellipse](https://raw.githubusercontent.com/joeltg/ozymandias/master/docs/images/c.gif)

-... or the mechanics of a harmonic oscillator...
+... or the mechanics of harmonic oscillators...

 ![oscillator](https://raw.githubusercontent.com/joeltg/ozymandias/master/docs/images/d.gif)

-... and there's even a primitive debugger...
+... and there's even a primitive debugger!

 ![debug](https://raw.githubusercontent.com/joeltg/ozymandias/master/docs/images/e.gif)

 The help panel summarizes the available keyboard shortcuts and commands - if you're already used to Emacs or Sublime, most of the existing commands should work here as well.
-And if you're not, great!
-You don't really need them anyway - just click on the commands in the help panel instead.
+Safari won't let clients override some shortcuts (like `Cmd-O` for opening files), so either use Chrome/FF or just click on the entry in the help panel.

 ## Installation
 Things you need to run your own server: